Robert R. Reisz: Research career

 Reisz received his B.Sc.
 (1969), M.Sc.
 (1971) and Ph.D.
 (1975) from McGill University as Robert L. Carroll's first doctoral graduate.
 After teaching as visiting lecturer at University of California, Los Angeles for a year, he accepted an appointment in the Biology Department at the University of Toronto's Mississauga Campus in 1975 where he still maintains his research lab.
 His research has been funded continuously by the Natural Sciences and Engineering Research Council of Canada (NSERC).
 He conducted field work in North America, Africa, and Europe, where he excavated fossils from the late Paleozoic and early Mesozoic eras.
 These excavations were frequently funded by the National Geographic Society.

 Reisz has broad interests in vertebrate paleontology.
 He has published more than 100 scientific articles on subjects as diverse as lungfish and dinosaurs, but is best known for his work on early amniotes.
 His research includes discovering the oldest known dinosaur embryos, the oldest known bipedal reptile, and the oldest known diapsid reptile.

 Reisz is a research associate at the Royal Ontario Museum, Toronto (since 1975), the Carnegie Museum of Natural History, Pittsburgh (since 1980), and the Field Museum of Natural History, Chicago (since 1998).
 He was a Senior Visiting Scientist at the Paleontological Institute of the Russian Academy of Science, Moscow (1989–2003) and Invited Professor at the Muséum national d'Histoire naturelle, Paris (2000–2003).
 Among others he received the Bass Fellowship of the Field Museum of Natural History (1998–2000), the Visiting Wilson Fellowship of the University of London, King's College (2000–2001), and a Research Award from the Alexander von Humboldt Foundation (2006–2008).
-In 2007, Reisz was honored by the American Association for the Advancement of Science (AAAS) and was recognized as a Fellow.
+In 2007, Reisz was honoured by the American Association for the Advancement of Science (AAAS) and was recognized as a Fellow.
 He was Senior Editor (2006-2010) of the Journal of Vertebrate Paleontology, published by the Society of Vertebrate Paleontology.
 A special issue of the Comptes Rendus Palevol of the French Academy of Sciences that was devoted to him.

+Below is a list of taxa that Reisz has contributed to naming: